Before I confuse you. Yes, I am posting another Pastalaya recipe. No, it’s not the same recipe, but yes, it’s just as delicious.

 - Cover Dutch oven completely and let boil for 3 minutes on medium-high heat

-- Boil noodles for a total of 12 minutes, or until noodles are al dente and most liquid has been absorbed.
+- Boil noodles for 10-12 minutes, or until noodles are al dente and most liquid has been absorbed.

 - Turn off heat, cover completely and let sit for 5 minutes.
 Serve with cornbread or potato salad!